 Civic Commons is located at 675 Lincoln Park Boulevard, just off Shroyer Road near the Kettering Government Center.
 The Civic Commons can be reached from either Stroop Road or Dorothy Lane.
 Free parking is available within walking distance.
 Handicap parking is available on the southbound lanes of Lincoln Park Boulevard.
 For a map and detailed driving directions, please visit www.fraze.com or download Directions to Art on the Commons (pdf).

 About the Festival

 Art on the Commons is a juried display and sale of fine arts and fine crafts located in the Civic Commons in Kettering, Ohio.
 Art on the Commons includes over a hundred artists from around the country in a scenic park within the vibrant culture of the Dayton area.
 Live music and entertainment enhance the festival atmosphere and several food and drink vendors offer variety of options.
 Art on the Commons has been recognized as an outstanding festival by national and local artist news publications.

-Here’s a video from last year’s event:
+Here’s a video from our 2013 event:

 This festival is presented in partnership with Fraze Pavilion.
 For more venue information, please visit the Fraze website.

 Weapons, except as permitted by Ohio Revised Code, Pets (except service animals), bikes/skateboards, glass/bottles/outside alcohol, fireworks. laser pointers, and umbrellas or any other items deemed dangerous or inappropriate.